-As we’ll find, some plants have co-evolved with particular animals so that without one, the other would not be able to survive.
+As we’ll find, some plants have co-evolved with particular animals, forming relationships in which without one, the other would not be able to survive.

 Tropical Rainforest Plants List

 Epiphytes are plants that live on other plants.
 They don’t have roots in the ground, and have evolved various strategies for obtaining water and nutrients.
-Many different epiphyte species, that together weigh several tonnes, can be found growing on a single tree.
+Sometimes a single tree can be home to many different epiphyte species, together weighing several tonnes.
 Epiphytes even grow on other epiphytes!

 Many of the plants in this tropical rainforest plants list are epiphytes.